AdamMHaq/subway-surfers-hand-control/README.md

 - `COOLDOWN_SECONDS`: Time between key presses (default: 0.05s)
 - `DIRECTION_THRESHOLD`: Sensitivity for direction detection (default: 35°)
 - `FRAME_WIDTH/HEIGHT`: Camera resolution (default: 160x120 for speed)

-## 🤝 Contributing

-Feel free to submit issues, fork the repository, and create pull requests for any improvements.

-## 📄 License

-This project is open source and available under the MIT License.

-## 🎖️ Author

-Created by ChatGPT with optimizations for real-time gaming performance.

----

-**Enjoy hands-free gaming!** 🎮✋